Detecting Toxic Flow: Toxicity

+The three clocks provide alternative ways of deciding the datapoints that fall in a time interval.
+For example, with a time clock, the spread over the last two seconds is computed with all datapoints in the last 2 seconds.
+With a volume clock, the spread over the last $V$ units of volume traded is computing with all the data in the past (chronologically) until we gather $V$ units of volume traded.
+With a transaction clock, the spread over the last $k$ transactions is computed with the datapoints from the last $k$ transactions.
+See \ref{app: features} for more details.

-For a given client $c\in\mcA$, we use the following additional features: (i) cash $\cash^{c}_{t^-}$, (ii) inventory $\inventory^{c}_{t^-}$, (iii) volume of the order $q^c_t$, (iv) spread $\spread_{t^-}$ in the market just before the order arrives, (v) imbalance $\imbalance_{t^-}$ in the LOB just before the order arrives, (vi) transformed available volume in the best bid, (vii) transformed available volume in the best ask, (viii) last ask price at the time of trade, (ix) last bid price at the time of trade, (x) last midprice at the time of trade, (xi) total number of market updates since starting date, (xii) number of trades made by client $c$, (xiii) total number of trades made by all clients, (xiv) expanding-window volatility estimate of the mid-price, and (xv) proportion of previous sharp trades made by client $c$.
-These fifteen features account for both the state of the LOB, and the cash and inventory of the client.
+For a given client $c\in\mcA$, we use the following additional features: (i) cash, (ii) inventory, (iii) volume of the order, (iv) spread in the market just before the order arrives, (v) imbalance in the LOB just before the order arrives, (vi) transformed available volume in the best bid, (vii) transformed available volume in the best ask, (viii) last ask price at the time of trade, (ix) last bid price at the time of trade, (x) last midprice at the time of trade, (xi) total number of market updates since starting date, (xii) number of trades made by client $c$, (xiii) total number of trades executed by all clients, (xiv) volatility estimate of the mid-price, and (xv) proportion of previous toxic trades executed by client $c$. { We apply log-transformations to stabilise scale and limit outlier leverage: a signed log-transformation of the form $\text{sign}(x)\,\log(1+|x|)$ for (i) cash and (ii) inventory, and a $\log(1+x)$ transform for volumes in (iii), (vi), and (vii).
+These monotone transforms reduce heteroskedasticity and outlier influence and improve numerical conditioning for the downstream models; see e.g., \cite{west2022best}. } The fifteen features above account for both the state of the LOB, and the cash and inventory of the client.
 The remaining 168 features account for recent activity in the LOB.
-These are features (a)--(h) above measured for each of the seven intervals and for each of the three clocks to obtain a total of $8\times 7\times 3 = 168$ features.
-Thus, for each client, we employ $15 + 3\times 8\times 7 = 183$ features to predict the toxicity of their trades.
+These are features (a)--(h) above, measured for each of the seven intervals and for each of the three clocks to obtain a total of $8\times 7\times 3 = 168$ features.
+Thus, for each client, we employ $15 + 8\times 7 \times 3 = 183$ features to predict the toxicity of their trades.